Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Speaker of the Medical and Psychological Center "PsychoMed"

-– My deep conviction is that a person believes in God for only one reason: such a person needs God, and the person wants God to exist.
-And a person does not care if Gagarin saw God in space or not.
+– It is my deep conviction that a person believes in God for only one reason: such a person needs God, and the person wants God to exist.
+And people don’t really care whether Gagarin saw God in space or not.
 Such a person does not need proof.
 The proof for him is his ardent desire, and only then the whole world, which eloquently testifies that without God he could not exist.

 Prepared by Marina Bogdanova